samitbasu/surfer-project-rhdl/README.md

 ```

 If all goes well, the `surfer` executable can found in `./target/debug/`.
-You can run it from there, or you can use `cargo run`.
+You can run it from there, or you can use `cargo run --bin surfer`.

 You can install your own version of surfer with `cargo install --path surfer`.